For ABOG 2020 Qualifying (WRITTEN) Exam Candidates

 - Candidates who are lactating may request a 30mins break and extension of their examination (provided they have already notified ABOG of their request for this provision by now (90 days before the exam))

 Application is now open online for registration.
-The final day for the application for the 2020 Certifying examination is June 28th, 2019.
-A late fee will apply to applications submitted after May 31st, 2019.
+The final day for the application for the 2021 Certifying examination is July 31, 2020.
+ABOG has eliminated all late fees this year due to COVID-19.
 You will need to complete the required verification of hospital privileges form at the time of your application which you will need to email or faxed to the Board office.
 Candidates will receive an email confirmation once the application is approved by the Board.

 You should be familiarizing yourself with the case list entry system at this time and start working on case list entry.
 The earlier you start this process, the better.
 Enter cases as you go from now through the deadline.
 You can also start having sections of your case lists reviewed by colleagues and mentor.

 We are ready to get you prepared for this examination…..Register now for our November FPMRS Review Course in Charlotte NC Nov 20-22, 2020.